Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 The festivities of Vishu have been celebrated with great devotion and vigour by the Malayalis for more than 1,178 years and they are still being practised across the Nation by people belonging to the Malayalam community all over the world in the traditional form.

-Significance of Vishu
+Significance Of Vishu

 Vishu festival is an extremely potent and auspicious time period where Lord Vishnu and Lord Krishna are worshipped.
 Family members come together on this occasion and celebrate the Vishu together.
 The Vishu celebrations comprise of many aspects namely the Vishu Kani, Vishu Phalam, the Vishu Kaineettam, Vishu Sadya, Vishu Padakkam and Vishu greetings.
 Let us now understand in detail about each of these rituals.